help-me-mom/ng-mocks/README.md

   // Do not forget to return the promise of MockBuilder. beforeEach(() => MockBuilder(TargetComponent, TargetModule));

-  // Now we need to customize the mock copy of the service.
+  // Now we need to customize the mock object of the service.
   // value$ is our access point to the stream. const value$: Subject<number[]> = new Subject();
   beforeAll(() => {